Empirical Analysis of Pull Requests for Google Summer of Code: Threats to Validity

 \section{Threats to Validity}

 There are several potential threats to the validity of our findings.
-These threats can affect the reliability and generalizability of the findings.
-The following subsections discuss the potential threats to validity of the results in terms of construct validity, internal validity, external validity, and conclusion validity.
+These threats can affect the reliability and generalization of the results.
+The following subsections discuss the potential threats to the validity of the results in terms of construct validity, internal validity, external validity, and conclusion validity.